Condor QPCI-1553 BC Send block for bus controller (not recommended)

 Fill in information about each message with Condor 1553 Encode BC Message blocks.

-for a single message on the list.
-Daisy chain the Encode BC Message
+single message on the list.
+Daisy chain the Encode BC Message block

 The Bus Controller Send block allocates a list for the reception of messages.
 This block can: